 My daughter found me on the bathroom floor.

-It has taken me over three years to, “almost recover.”
+It has taken me over three years too, “almost recover.”
+About 6 weeks into my recovery I started getting strange dizzy type of feelings.
+It took a long time to diagnose but I had Persistent Posturo-Perceptual Dizziness (PPPD).
 I am still struggling but I have used my mind to deal with my difficulty.
-It has been a brutal journey, not just for me but my family, however; I have learned valuable lessons, more than I could possibly imagine.
+It has been a brutal journey, not just for me but my family, especially my loving husband, however; I have learned valuable lessons, more than I could possibly imagine.
 While I would never want to repeat this tragic journey, I am thankful for the lessons I have learned.
 I always thought that my practice was special; I now know that I still have more to learn and more to give.

 The spiritual journey that I have been summoned to experience has tested to me to my core.
 When I talk about the lessons we choose to learn from and the power of the mind, I’m talking from experience.
 I have taken my practice to a whole new level; I have even more tools to help others now because of what I have suffered through!
 When we uncover the meaning behind our suffering, when we choose to accept uncertainty and make it ok we can heal.
 I did and so can you.

-“I feel compelled to help others learn to deal with their trauma and learn to change their thoughts around it.”
+“I feel compelled to help others learn to deal with their trauma and learn to change their thoughts around it.”~ Rochelle L. Cook

 I have had to take my practice and apply it to myself, at times this has felt impossible, however; as well know, how you choose the way you think about your situation play an important part in healing.